-Grapes for our sauvignon blanc are sourced from estate and grower vineyards located in the Rapaura, Fairhall, Renwick and Brancott subregions of the Wairau Valley.
-Soils range from free draining stony on the valley floor to aged alluvial loams containing some clay.
+Grapes for our sauvignon blanc are sourced from estate and grower vineyards located in the Rapaura, Fairhall, Renwick and Brancott sub-regions of the Wairau Valley.
+Soils range from free-draining stony on the valley floor to aged alluvial loams containing some clay.
 The majority of fruit is grown on a vertical shoot positioned trellis with a small number of blocks on Scott-Henry.

-Our sauvignon blanc free-run juice was cold settled for 48-96 hours before racking.
-Fermentation was carried out in stainless steel with a mixture of cultured and wild yeasts.
-A selection of batches saw warmer than typical fermentation temperatures and high solid content which contributed to palate weight and texture.
-Our 2014 sauvignon blanc was stringently blended including only the strongest batches.
+Following harvest, the free-run juice was cold settled for 48-96 hours before racking.
+Fermentation was primarily carried out in stainless steel with a mixture of cultured and wild yeasts.
+Approximately 10% of the juice was fermented at warmer temperatures in old French oak barriques and large format oak vats.
+Our sauvignon blanc was stringently blended, including only the strongest batches.